Encore compared to Heroku

 |Infrastructure approach?||Infrastructure from Code||Platform as a Service|

 |Cloud-agnostic applications?||Yes, by default||Never|

 Encore's infrastructure from code approach means there are no configuration files to maintain, nor any refactoring to do when changing your application's underlying infrastructure.
 Your application code is the source of truth for the logical infrastructure requirements!

-In practise, you use the Encore framework's cloud-agnostic APIs to declare your infrastructure needs as part of your application code, and the Encore Platform automatically provisions the necessary infrastructure in all types of environments and across all major cloud providers.
+In practise, you use Encore's Infrastructure SDK to declare your infrastructure needs as part of your application code, and Encore automatically provisions the necessary infrastructure in all types of environments and across all major cloud providers.
 (This means your application is cloud-agnostic by default.)